CodisLabs/codis/extern/jodis/README.md

 ##Features
 - Use a round robin policy to balance load to multiple codis proxies.
-- Automatic new proxy and offline proxy detection.
+- Detect proxy online and offline automatically.

 ##How to use
 Add this to your pom.xml.
 We deploy jodis to https://oss.sonatype.org.